score-json/nlohmann_json/TSF/trustable/no-parsing-faults/NPF-03.3.md

     Erikhu1: 0.95
 ---

-The service provided by the nlohmann/json library ignores capitalisation in escaped hexadecimal unicode.
+The service provided by the nlohmann/json library ignores capitalisation in escaped hexadecimal Unicode.